tdlib/td/README.md

 <a name="using-cxx"></a>
 ## Using in CMake C++ projects
-For C++ projects that use CMake, the best approach is to build `TDLib` as part of your project or to use a prebuilt installation.
+For C++ projects that use CMake, the best approach is to build `TDLib` as part of your project or to install it system-wide.

 There are several libraries that you could use in your CMake project: